steffitan23/cubstart-website/public/content/course-info.md

 The weekly homeworks are mini-projects that have a detailed, step-by-step spec for you to follow.

-You have **2 homework drops**, but any more than that and your homework grade will be affected.(See the grade breakdown below.)
+You have **2 homework drops**, but any more than that and your homework grade will be affected.

-The way these step-by-step projects have been designed is intended to achieve two things:

-**Quality:** So that you may gain the working knowledge of the relevant technologies

-**Uniqueness:** So that you may have a stand-out project for your resume/portfolio with many talking points We understand that you have other obligations throughout the semester, which is why we have optional weekly labs on Thursdays, so that you may receive credit for the project the day before it is due (Friday) if you can not commit to a project for a certain week.
-However, the project spec is instructional enough so that you can follow each step without too much trouble all the way until the finished product, from which you are expected to add a few creative modifications for credit.
-You are allowed to collaborate your team on these projects, but you are expected to submit these homeworks individually.

 ## Final Project